wso2/docs-is/en/docs/develop/apis/session-mgt-rest-api.md

     Follow the steps given below to try out the REST APIs with your local instance of WSO2 Identity Server.

-       1. Click **Authorize** button and provide the desired values for authentication.
+       1. Click **Authorize** and provide the desired values for authentication.
        2. Expand the relevant API operation and click the **Try It Out** button.
        3. Fill in relevant sample values for the input parameters and click **Execute**.
             You will receive a sample curl command with the sample values you filled in.